 This quick and easy honey lemon chicken recipe can be prepared in under 20 minutes but is packed with flavor, which makes it great for a busy weeknight.
+The combination of citrusy lemon and rich honey creates a perfect balance of flavors.
+Serve it with rice or steamed vegetables for a complete meal.

 It's all about the additional ingredients in determining the flavor of the dish.
 And this specific chicken recipe is no different.
 It is actually quite simple to make, but the star of course is the honey lemon sauce that gives the chicken a nice sweet/sour taste.